feiskyer/chatgpt-copilot/README.md

 ## License

 This project is released under ISC License - See [LICENSE](LICENSE) for details.
-Copyright notice and the respective permission notices must appear in all copies.
+Copyright notice and the respective permission notices must appear in all copies. npm install -g corepackAZURE_FUNCTIONAPP_PUBLISH_PROFILEnpm uninstall -g yarn pnpm

+# That should be enough, but if you installed Yarn without going through npm it might
+# be more tedious - for example, you might need to run `brew uninstall yarn` as well.
+npm-deploy-run